roblanf/minion_qc/README.md

 ![q_by_hour](example_output/combinedQC/q_by_hour.png)

 #### yield_summary.png
 The total yield (y axis) for any given minimum read length (x axis).
 One line per flowcell.
 The maximum read length in the plot is the one that includes 99% of the total yield for the flowcell with the highest total yield.
+The comparison of the two flowcells below is interesting.
+For the one in red, we used a blue-pippen for size selection, removing fragments <20KB.
+For the one in blue, we used a bead-based size selection which removes just the smallest fragments <~1KB.
+The result is that the two flowcells have very similar overall yields, but quite different yield profiles.
 ![yield_summary](example_output/combinedQC/yield_summary.png)